Shohl's Solution (Modified)

 How is this medicine (Shohl's Solution) best taken?

-- Do not take aluminum products at the same time as Shohl's Solution.
+- Do not take aluminum products at the same time as Shohl's Solution (Modified) (sodium citrate and citric acid).
 Talk with your doctor.

 - Shake well before use.